PaulDance/cargo-liner/README.md

           be confused with `cargo test --no-fail-fast` since `cargo test` is never used.

+      --fail-fast
+          Negation of `--no-fail-fast` that overrides it and restores the default behavior as if absent

   -f, --force
           Force overwriting existing crates or binaries.